biymon/StudyPlanFish/README.md

 * Familiar with the data format and content of sourcedata colleceted by TUBRI.

 ## GeoServer + Openlayer (10 days)
 GeoServer is totally new for me.
 I am not sure how deeply I need to learn.
 I was starting to read the documentation.
 I installed a server on my computer and tried to operate and generate map data and files.
-Then I make Openlayer connect with GeoServer to load map files and data to present a map in a webpage.
+Then let Openlayer connect with GeoServer to load map files and data to present a map in a webpage.
 Openlayer 2.x and Openlayer 4.x may have different usages and features.
 A summary is important.
 If you can provide some guides, advice, and training, the learning process could be more efficient.
 ## Flask (10 days)